loochek/toybox/industrial_sem4/tracking/README.md

 Total: 26 tmp object, 20 copies
 </pre>

-Some additional temporary objects are created of lack of Return Value Optimization - compiler creates additional object during statements like `return TrackedInt(..)`.
-Also, passing temporary object to the function by value isn't optimized - there are additional unnecessary copy of temporary object.
+Some additional temporary objects are created of lack of Return Value Optimization - compiler creates additional object during statements like `return TrackedInt(..)` - for example, temporary objects 6, 8 and 9 are destroyed at the end of the functions, and additional unnecessary new objects are used to pass return value to the caller.
+Also, passing temporary object to the function by value isn't optimized - for example, temporary objects 1, 3 and 5 are additional unnecessary copies of temporary objects 0, 2 and 4 during the call of `test` function.

 Now let's look to the tool's output when TrackedInt have move constructor and move assignment operator:
 <pre>